 Telephone myself at school on Tues Wed Fri or Mrs Whitehouse on a Mon Tues

-Lots of relevant stuff from the first lockdown is on our website to support children with special educational needs or those with additional needs.
+Lots of relevant stuff from the lockdowns are on our website to support children with special educational needs or those with additional needs.
 Much of it is still very useful.

 On the SEN section there is also support groups and links to help you as parents too.